Membership Inference for Contrastive Pre-training Models with Text-only PII Queries: Introduction

-These challenges underscore an urgent need for auditing methods that avoid querying the target model with matched multimodal pairs, in line with the principle of multimodal data protection \citep{liu2024multimodal}.
-To this end, we study MIAs in a more realistic \textit{identity-level auditing} setting.
+These challenges underscore an urgent need for auditing methods that avoid querying the target model with matched multimodal pairs \cite{liu2024multimodal}.
+In this paper, we reveal a key insight that resolves this dilemma: the presence of PII in the multimodal training set can be accurately audited using exclusively the text modality.
+By exploiting the cross-modal alignment behavior of these foundational encoders, we demonstrate that privacy-preserving, single-modality probing is sufficient to detect severe memorization.
+To this end, we study MIAs in a more realistic identity-level auditing setting.
 Specifically, we assume each training sample consists of a textual PII description $t_i$ (e.g., a name) and a corresponding non-textual modality $m_i$ (e.g., a face image for CLIP or a voice recording for CLAP).
 Given only a target text query $t$, the auditor seeks to determine whether there exists any training sample $(t_i, m_i)$ such that $t_i = t$.
 Crucially, this must be done under a strict \textbf{unimodal constraint}: even if the auditor possesses real biometric samples, they are prohibited from submitting them to the target model.
-This restriction enables lightweight, text-only queries that mitigate privacy leakage risk and are practical for third-party deployment, as shown in Figure \ref{fig:intro}.
+This restriction enables lightweight, text-only queries that mitigate privacy leakage risk and are practical for third-party deployment (Figure \ref{fig:intro}), proving that auditors can effectively assess multimodal privacy risks without ever exposing sensitive biometric data.